MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/core-tracing-opencensus-readme.md

 ## Next steps

-More documentation on OpenTelemetry configuration can be found on the [OpenTelemetry website](https://opentelemetry.io)
+More documentation on OpenCensus configuration can be found on the [OpenCensus website](https://opencensus.io)

 ## Contributing